ozalpozqur/altogic-auth-remix/README.md

 ### Replacing app/routes/register.jsx with the following code:
 In this page, we will show a form to sign up with email and password.
 We will use **remix's action** call our backend api.

-We will save session and user infos to state and storage if the api return session.
-Then user will be redirected to profile page.
+We will save session and user infos to state and storage if the api returns session.
+Then, user will be redirected to profile page.

+`signUpWithEmail` function can accept optional  third parameter data to save the user's profile.
+We will save the user's name to the database in this example.

 If `signUpWithEmail` does not return session, it means user need to confirm email, so we will show the success message.